DimaDomaratckiy2022/adb-info/README.md

       python adb-info.py

-Or you can run the exe file
+Or you can run the execute file

 All device information will be saved in device_info.txt